postralai/masquerade/README.md

 # Masquerade MCP: Redact.
 Replace.
 Retain Control.

-🤐 **Problem:** Tools like Claude or GPT are incredibly powerful—but they require raw input.
+🤐 **Problem:** Tools like Claude or GPT are incredibly powerful, but they require raw input.
 If you're dealing with contracts, medical records, or internal documents, that's risky.

 🛡️ **Solution:** Masquerade acts as a privacy firewall for your files.
 Just paste in the file path to a PDF, and Masquerade will: